A guest post by Shara-Lawrence Weiss

 Personal photos as a customized learning tool

 I have a background in journalism, early childhood, nanny work, published freelance and special needs.
-While enrolled in school for my elementary ed degree I decided to start my PCS business (see my ABOUT page for full details on why I began PCS).
+While enrolled in school for my elementary ed degree I decided to start my PCS business.
 When using photos with my own son, I quickly realized how effective they are.
 He would pick up concepts and grasp feelings and emotions very quickly when I used photos to teach him.

 Photos invite young children to communicate